navikt/teams-action/README.md

 - If the team already exists as a group in Azure AD, skip to the next team
 - If the team already exists as a team on GitHub, skip to the next one
 - Create a mail and security enabled group in Azure AD for the team
-- Add the newly created Azure AD group to the Google Suite Provisioning application so it's synced to Google
 - Create a GitHub team for the team

 ## Required environment variables